-You will require a Program Completion Letter (page 2 of the Confirmation of Enrollment report available in your Student Centre about 4 weeks after all grades are submitted) and a Transcript before you can apply.
+You will require a Program Completion Letter (page 2 of the Confirmation of Enrolment report available in your Student Centre about 4 weeks after all grades are submitted) and a Transcript (official or unofficial) before you can apply.
 You will receive a notification from Records by email when this letter is available.
-On this date you are a graduate and must stop working off-campus until you apply for the PGWP.
+On this date you are a graduate and must stop working off-campus 20 hours per week until you apply for the PGWP.
 If your study permit is valid when you apply and you have off-campus work conditions, you may start full-time work as soon as you have submitted your PGWP application.

-- Create a Government of Canada account: https://www.canada.ca/en/immigration-refugees-citizenship/services/application/account.html – log in and “Start an Application/Apply to Come to Canada/Work Permit”
+- Create a Government of Canada account: https://www.canada.ca/en/immigration-refugees-citizenship/services/application/account.html – log in and select “Start an Application/Apply to Come to Canada/Work Permit”